-Your nose is the hardest hitting part of your car because of the way Rocket League's physics work, so you want to use it as much as possible (your back is actually just as powerful, but you can't boost backwards, so the nose wins).
+Your nose is one of the hardest hitting parts of your car because of the way Rocket League’s physics work, so you want to use it as much as possible.our back is actually just as powerful, but you can’t boost backwards, so the nose wins.
+The front corner bumper is technically the hardest, but requires a lot more precision, so stick with the nose until you’re comfortable.
 Use air roll to invert your car on high aerials, allowing you to hit the ball down at the car without any risk of getting the wheel touch that will slow the ball down and remove all your power.

 You also want to use your nose for 50/50s as well.
 The reason the Octane 50s so well is because the nose is higher off the ground than the cars, making it easier to get the centre of the ball with the nose.
 Think of 50/50s as kick offs but with far more variables to track.